City of Westminster College will provide outstanding education and training to enable our learners to achieve their full potential.

 We work closely with parents to meet your child’s medical needs.

-All support staff members are first aid trained.
+College support staff are first aid trained.
 Staff members are informed of students with specific medical or dietary needs.
 College has a policy for storing and administering medication.
 Where a student has complex medical or dietary needs, parents and staff will work together to establish whether these needs can be met.
+For some learners within the complex needs hub they are accompanied by their borough allocated nurses.

 How are students’ personal care needs addressed in college?